Steven of Wick: Buyout of Hendry of Wick

 In the 1990s Steven of Wick bought out Hendry Of Wick adding to their fleet.

 Present day

 Steven of Wick are mostly known to many as D. Steven & Son.
 They now have four depots; their smallest one is actually in Wick.
 Their biggest one is Scrabster about 45 minutes from Wick, and also one in Glasgow and Aberdeen.
-D. Steven & Son now transport good around the UK and Europe.
+D. Steven & Son now transport goods around the UK and Europe.
 D. Steven & Sons' fleet consists of nearly 40 HGVs.
 In 2003, they were named Scottish European Haulier of the year and, in 2012, Scotland's Top Trailer fleet.